OCC Announces Office of Financial Technology

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Nevada to supplement state, tribal and local recovery efforts in the areas affected by the Joy Lake Fire on August 14, 2022.
+FEMA has issued a Fire Management Assistance Declaration for the state of Washington to supplement state, tribal and local recovery efforts in the areas affected by the Nakia Creek Fire on October 9, 2022 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: